judka-uriel/uriel-book/uriel_en.md

 In the late 1980s I began working in the field of artificial intelligence at a major research center.
 <!-- at the Institute of Cybernetics of the Academy of Sciences -->
-I received my first salary for programming in the language [Prolog](https://en.wikipedia.org/wiki/Prolog).
+I earned my first salary for programming in the language [Prolog](https://en.wikipedia.org/wiki/Prolog).
 <!-- And the thesis work was a combination of Prolog and Lisp. -->
-In all, I learned 70 programming languages, but from none of all the languages in which I programmed did I derive such a supreme level of intellectual pleasure as from programming in Prolog.
+In total, I learned 70 programming languages, but from none of all the languages in which I programmed did I derive such a supreme level of intellectual pleasure as from programming in Prolog.
 The principle of program execution in the language of logical programming fits ideally with the workings of the mind —